 My languages have enabled me to work within the Finance Industry in Europe with many business trips to Italy and Spain over the years.
 This then led me onto studying professional accountancy qualifications so now I have the equivalent of two degrees, one in languages & one in accountancy.
 Languages are my passion though and I spend a lot of my free time either using them or studying them.

 I also enjoy travelling very much.
 This blog will be updated with my travel logs as well as my language experiences.
 To me, the two go hand in hand.
 My other interests are cats (I have two who live with me) and I also love reading books, particularly crime fiction from Scandinavia.

 I speak my best 8 languages on a regular basis (this also includes English) and these 8 are either advanced or intermediate level.
 I also study other languages as a hobby usually for an upcoming trip to the country.
+I am actively studying Chinese, Slovak and Russian.
 I wish I could maintain all the languages I study on a permanent basis but it’s not possible unfortunately.